Principal Investigator / Institution

 The Historically Black Colleges and Universities (HBCU) Consortium is co-led by Texas Southern University in Houston, Texas and the Deep South Center for Environmental Justice in New Orleans, Louisiana.
 Consortium partners include the Green Door Initiative, Detroit, Michigan; and Unity in the Family Ministry, Pensacola, Florida.

 The Historically Black Colleges and Universities (HBCU) Consortium provides training to hazardous material and waste workers who may perform jobs covered by the Occupational Safety and Health Administration (OSHA) Hazardous Waste Operations and Emergency Response (HAZWOPER) standard and assists employers with complying with the HAZWOPER standard.
-The Consortium’s goal is unique in that its emphasis is on underserved populations in both its Hazardous Waste Worker Training Program (HWWTP) and its Environmental Career Worker Training Program (ECWTP).
+The Consortium’s goal is unique in that its emphasis is on populations that experience disadvantages due to socioeconomic status or environmental burdens in both its Hazardous Waste Worker Training Program (HWWTP) and its Environmental Career Worker Training Program (ECWTP).

 HWWTP